silvan2468/Pendeluhr/Pendeluhr/README.md

 # Pendeluhr

-A Particle project named Pendeluhr test
+A Particle project named Pendeluhr

 ## Welcome to your project!